DF3NDR/Ithron/README.md

 - **🚀 Rapid Setup**: Go from zero to fully functional in under 10 minutes
 - **🛠️ Development-First**: Seamless integration with modern development workflows
 - **🔐 Security Tools**: Modular installation of networking, web testing, exploitation, and forensics tools
-- **💻 Multi-Language Support**: Python, Go, Rust, and Bash with full IDE support
+- **💻 Multi-Language Support**: Python, Rust, and Bash with full IDE support
 - **📦 Non-Root Default**: Secure by default with sudo privileges when needed
 - **🎨 Professional Structure**: Well-organized project templates and documentation
 - **🔄 Persistent Data**: Volumes for workspace, home directory, and PostgreSQL data